 x-data

-initializes the component state with a degree
+initializes the component state with adegree

-of rotation and a target
+of rotation and atarget

-function increments degree until it reaches target, creating a rotation effect.
+function increments degree until it reaches target, creating a rotation effect. -x-intersect.once="rotate()"

 function when the element is observed for the first time.
-The .once
+The.once

-modifier ensures this happens only once.:style
+modifier ensures this happens only once.- The

-binding applies the rotation dynamically to the img
+binding applies the rotation dynamically to theimg

-tag as the degree
+tag as thedegree

-variable changes.The second snippet provides a similar functionality but with a twist—literally:
+The second snippet provides a similar functionality but with a twist—literally:

 <section class="overflow-hidden">